 The #1 way people find opportunities is through networking.
-Recent surveys of employers indicate that about 70% of all open positions are filled through networking!
+Recent surveys of employers indicate that 80 – 90% of all hires come through networking!
 Networking is connecting with others to build a sort of "database" of people who can help you explore careers or maybe even connect you with jobs/internships.
 It takes time to establish and maintain these relationships.
 Networking is two-way: your contacts help you but you also help them.
 As a student or recent graduate, you may not feel like you have much to offer to individuals with more than 20 years of experience, but over time that may change.

 But what exactly is it?